Deep Fried Film Festival: History

 The festival shows a range of films from around the world and screens not only feature length films and documentaries, but also shorts, animations and music videos.
 Established in 2006, it was designed to be an egalitarian forum for anyone with the drive to produce a film and give them the opportunity to show their work on the big screen.
 Submission fees are kept low to encourage grassroot filmmakers as well as professionals, in direct contrast to the Edinburgh International Film Festival (EIFF), which the festival director felt was discouraging filmmakers with their submission charges.

-Deep Fried Festival Mission Statement
+Mission statement

 The Deep Fried Film Festival aims to develop the talent and skills of filmmakers, by encouraging better practises amongst filmmakers and increasing relationships between filmmakers and production organisations.
 By involving the local community, raising awareness of independent film and creating film making opportunities the Deep Fried Film Festival intends to help filmmakers get access to necessary practical and theoretical resources, filmmakers realise their abilities and promote themselves to a larger audience.

 Deep Fried Film seeks to provide an annual film festival as well as the set up of informal network/support groups to fulfil its aims.
 Any profits generated by the Deep Fried Film Festival shall be put back into the promotion and development of independent filmmakers.